-There was a Twitter update a few days ago which highlighted a Google My Business (GMB) change enabling businesses to post updates using their GMB accounts.
+There was a Twitter update a few days ago which highlighted a Google Business Profile (GMB) change enabling businesses to post updates using their GMB accounts.
 Here’s a screenshot of the new functionality from the same Twitter post:

-It means that any business that has a Google My Business account (pretty much every business) can let people know about location specific promotions, discounts, events and much more!
+It means that any business that has a Google Business Profile account (pretty much every business) can let people know about location specific promotions, discounts, events and much more!
 You can post images, staff updates and new products and services – all within the pre-results that drive so many impressions and so much traffic and audience information.

 Advertisers can now see how their campaigns measure up against their competition with the new Bing impression share metrics.
 The new columns are now available at campaign, ad group and keyword level in the main UI and Reports tab.